Configuring Review Alerts

 - integrate with a third party tool Appbot doesn’t support… and lots more.

-You can create alerts based of Topics, Custom Topics, Words, star ratings, countries and languages.
+You can create alerts based on Topics, Custom Topics, Words, Star Ratings, Countries and Languages.

 How often will my reviews be sent?